AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop05_use_explicit_overriding_annotations.rst

 Notes
 """""""

-This rule requires the GNAT compiler switches "-gnatyO" and "-gnatwe" in order for the compiler to flag missing overriding annotations as errors.
-The first causes the compiler to generate the warnings, and the second causes those warnings to be treated as errors.
-Alternatively, GNATcheck will flag those errors via the "+Style_Checks:O" rule.
+This rule can be enforced at compile time by using the GNAT compiler switches ``-gnatyO`` (to generate a warning for missing :ada:`overriding` annotations) and ``-gnatwe`` (to treat the warnings as errors).
+The GNATcheck rule specified above will also flag those errors.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2